 Gas leak detection systems are used to 'sniff' for a test gas which has been earlier introduced into the package.

-Smithers Pira uses a Qualitek 200 electron capture detector.
-The Qualitek 200 responds to SF6 and other electron capturing compounds and can detect leak rates as low as 1x10-8 ml/sec SF6.
+Smithers Pira uses a Qualitek leakmeter 120 electron capture detector.
+The leakmeter 120 responds to sulphur hexafluoride (SF6) and other electron capture gases and can detect leak rates as low as 1x10-7 ml/sec SF6.

 The gas is injected into the test package and the injection point sealed with tape.
 The leakmeter fitted with a miniature "sniffer" probe is used to locate any leakage routes.